NotePlan/plugins/Readme.md

 These are the most common commands you will use while developing:

 - **`npm run autowatch` and your multi-file JS plugins will be compiled for you, and optionally be copied to your running NotePlan instance for testing**.
 In most cases you shouldn't then need to run the following individual commands, but they're listed for completeness.
+Note, by default, this command will rebuild all plugins just in case shared files affect another plugin.
+If you want to focus autowatch on one or N plugins, you can pass the plugin folder name to autowatch like so:

+- `npm run autowatch jgclark.DailyJournal dwertheimer.TaskAutomations`

 Note: The previous command is typically the only one you will use.
 These others are rarely used, especially if you use an IDE (e.g. VSCode) that does typechecking:
 - `npm run build`: Will build all the plugins into single files (where needed)